Hit enter after type your search item

 slice(start ,stop ,step)

-The slice construct takes three indices; start, stop and step.
-These are separated by commas and enclosed in parenthesis.
+The slice construct takes three indices; start, stop, and step.
+These are separated by commas and enclosed in parentheses.

 The following example shows how to get a substring by using the slice object: